 "Now, when a customer issue is resolved but someone else would benefit from knowing what happened and how it was solved, we can easily share the entire thread with context and details.
 I’ve seen a lot more collaboration happening.
-Having that single system of record across sales, marketing, and service is helping us identify those things." — Christie Pearson
+Having that single system of record across sales, marketing, and service is helping us identify those things," said Christie.

 And the benefit of this system doesn't stop at customer and employee experience.
 Due to how streamlined and scalable this process is, the team has seen more success when welcoming new members to Santa Cruz.

 “We are growing fast, and the old way wasn’t sustainable.
-But now we have a system, and it’s easier to hire people, plug them in, and ramp them up faster."
+But now we have a system, and it’s easier to hire people, plug them in, and ramp them up faster," said Christie.

 Maybe the biggest value for the team is the fact that now all their service data is actionable.
 With their help desk reporting cranking, they're able to optimize how they operate and solve issues faster.

 “Now we can put numbers on all the inquiries we get.
 Whether it’s just the number of questions and category or actual issues with product, we can now track that and determine if we need help in certain areas or not.
-There are a lot of great things that have gotten better.” — Kyle Harder
+There are a lot of great things that have gotten better,” said Kyle.

 Before they implemented a help desk system, customer inquiries were hard to manage.

-"Today people are getting better answers quicker.
-Because we’re getting more complete information from the form instead of multiple calls and emails.
+According to Kyle, "Today people are getting better answers quicker because we’re getting more complete information from the form instead of multiple calls and emails.
 People are really happy with that."

 The team is also trying to create more self-service options for customers.
 This is a shift for the company but they feel more proactive solutions will give them time back to focus on customers.

 “How do we do self-service and not lose that piece we are known for, personalized service?
-Our hypothesis is that creating self-service options gives us more time to be out riding with customers and building programs that will benefit them and make their experience great.” — Christie Pearson
+Our hypothesis is that creating self-service options gives us more time to be out riding with customers and building programs that will benefit them and make their experience great,” said Christie.

 The team at Santa Cruz doesn't want to simply grow — they want to grow better.
 They're very careful with automation as they scale.
 Christie expands on this idea of automation: